AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-properties.md

 ## Rest API

-See our public API Reference for [PDF Properties](../../../apis/#tag/pdfproperties).
+See our public API Reference for [PDF Properties](../../../apis/#tag/PDF-Properties).

 ### Get PDF Properties as a JSON Object

 The sample below fetches the properties of an input PDF, as a JSON object.

+Please refer the [API usage guide](../api-usage.md) to understand how to use our APIs.

 <CodeBlock slots="heading, code" repeat="4" languages="Java, .NET, Node JS, Rest API" />